The information we collect

 We use up-to-date data storage and security techniques to protect your personal information from unauthorized access, improper use or disclosure, unauthorized modification or unlawful destruction or accidental loss.
 All our employees and any third parties we engage to process your personal information are obliged to respect the confidentiality of your information.

-You have the right to apply for a copy of the information we hold about you and to have any inaccurate information about you corrected.
+You have the right to apply for a copy of the information we hold about you and to have any inaccurate information about you corrected or deleted.

 If you have any questions in relation to this policy please contact us at: